kyoto-shift/ktrysmt.github.io/about.md

 profile: true
 ---

-# About Kotaro Yoshimatsu
-I am a web developer, born and live in Japan.
+I am a japanese web developer, and live in Japan.
 I'm interested in Javascript, Golang, Vim, AWS, and Docker.

 My Skills for web development are (below);

 - As a `Tech Lead`
   - Collect Issue and postulate and build up teams to focus shipment at bootstrap or enhancement.
   - Prevent engineers from overload about tasks or business requirements, instead consider or design another means to solve it.

 - As a `Frontend Engineer`

 # Education

-- I'm graduated Toyo university in Mar 2011.
+- B.A.
+Sociology, Toyo university in 2011.

 # Work Experiences